ryogrid/FunnelKVS/README.md

   - KVS system network health check
     - $ go run -op=check-chain
     - if the network is helthy, launched or alive nodes (process) are listed without duplication
-  - testing put values to KVS
+  - testing put values to KVS via specified node
     - $ go run -op=put-test-values -arg1="127.0.0.1:11000"
+    - put 100 values
-    - node you specify with arg1 is free. above is example
+    - node you specify with arg1 has no restiction like that local addresses can be only specified. above is example
-  - testing get already put values
+  - testing get already put values from KVS via specified node
-    - $ go run -op=get-test-values -arg1="127.0.0.1:11000"
+    - $ go run -op=get-test-values -arg1="127.0.0.1:11005"
+    - get 100 values

 ## Simulator of distributed KVS (chord_sim dir)
 - design verification with simulator wrote by **Python** (**verification is finished**)